gurlina/w251_project/README.md

 System setup, training/test data, visdom screenshots, training and fine-tuning process, quality evaluation metrics description, quantitative/qualitative scores comparison table for different hyper-parameters.

+### Dataset

+Our dataset was the same dataset used by the EnlightenGAN authors and linked below for reference.
+Further investigations could augment the dataset using images from security cameras to fit our desired application.
+However we achieved fairly realistic images with the dataset provided, so it was not prioritized for this study.

 Training data [[Google Drive]](https://drive.google.com/drive/folders/1bdHoIDW-RTPyFS7OVs2nbfv2Kyh6ZtQX?usp=sharing) (unpaired images collected from multiple datasets)

 Testing data [[Google Drive]](https://drive.google.com/drive/folders/1PwpYCmMXode07z5r5z2aNfA_JnwKbuSe?usp=sharing) (including LIME, MEF, NPE, VV, DICP)